Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 **Offensive:** Make decisions first & know enemy & his strategies to gain territory
 - needed to spread gospel
 - Weapons unused are useless.
 Be willing to use what God gave u
 >'Now Elisha was fallen sick of his sickness whereof he died.
 And Joash the king of Israel came down unto him, and wept over his face, and said, O my father, my father, the chariot of Israel, and the horsemen thereof.
 And Elisha said unto him, ==Take bow and arrows==.
 And he took unto him bow and arrows.
 And he said to the king of Israel, ==Put thine hand upon the bow==.
 And he put his hand upon it: and ==Elisha put his hands upon the king's hands==.
 And he said, ==Open the window eastward==.
 And he opened it .
 Then ==Elisha said, Shoot.
 And he shot==.
 And he said, The arrow of the LORD's deliverance, and the arrow of deliverance from Syria: for t==hou shalt smite the Syrians in Aphek, till thou have consumed them==.
 And he said, Take the arrows.
 And he took them.
 And he said unto the king of Israel, Smite upon the ground.
 And he smote thrice, and stayed.
 And the man of God was wroth with him, and said, ==Thou shouldest have smitten five or six times; then hadst thou smitten Syria till thou hadst consumed it: whereas now thou shalt smite Syria but thrice==.'
-(2 Kings 13:14-19)
+(2 Kings 13:14-19 KJV)
 - don't hesitate, do what the Lord tells you (seize the opportunity/day) or you will miss your chance
 - take up weapons = show intention to fight
 - put hands over weapon & have God's hands over your hands